ttran48/AWS-Project/CodeBuild.md

+## Prerequisite
+- AWS Account
+- Application source code/xml/build specification

+## Business Requirements - specific needs that must be addressed in order to achieve an objective
+- implement container to prevent
+- ease of storage access
+- tracking logs
+- Cost Tracking

+## Functional Requirements - how the needs will be delivered
+- Access Rights
+- User quantity
+- Ownership of data
+- services to be used

+## Notes
 - The AWS Free Tier includes 100 build minutes of build.general1.small per month with <b>AWS CodeBuild</b>.
 - AWS Free Tier includes 5GB storage, 20,000 Get Requests, and 2,000 Put Requests with <b>Amazon S3</b>.
 - 20,000 requests/month with <b>AWS Key Management Service</b>